cogentcore/core/tensor/tensorfs/README.md

 ### Existing items and unique names

 As in a real filesystem, names must be unique within each directory, which creates issues for how to manage conflicts between existing and new items.
-We adopt the same behavior as the Go `os` package in general:
+To make the overall framework maximally robust and eliminate the need for a controlled initialization-then-access ordering, we generally adopt the "Recycle" logic:

-* If an existing item with the same name is present, return that existing item and an `fs.ErrExist` error, so that the caller can decide how to proceed, using `errors.Is(fs.ErrExist)`.
+* _Return an existing item of the same name, or make a new one._

-* There are also `Recycle` versions of functions that do not return an error and are preferred when specifically expecting an existing item.
+In addition, if you really need to know if there is an existing item, you can use the `Node` method to check for yourself -- it will return `nil` if no node of that name exists.
+Furthermore, the global `NewDir` function returns an `fs.ErrExist` error for existing items (e.g., use `errors.Is(fs.ErrExist)`), as used in various `os` package functions.

 ## `goal` Command API